loophp/collection/docs/pages/api.rst

 sort
 ~~~~

 Sort a collection using a callback.
 If no callback is provided, it will sort using natural order.

+By default, it will sort by values and using a callback.
+If you want to sort by keys, you can pass a parameter to change
+the behavior or use twice the flip operation.
+See the example below.

 Interface: `Sortable`_